Charlie Dean

-Charlotte Ellen Dean (born 22 December 2000) is an English cricketer who currently plays for Hampshire, Southern Vipers and London Spirit.
+Charlotte Ellen Dean (born 22 December 2000) is an English cricketer who currently plays for Somerset and London Spirit.
 An all-rounder, she is a right-handed batter and right-arm off break bowler.
 She made her international debut for the England women's cricket team in September 2021.

 Early life

 Dean was born on 22 December 2000 in Burton upon Trent, Staffordshire.
 She was introduced to cricket by her father.
 Her father, Steven, played cricket for Staffordshire and Warwickshire.
 She took five wickets on her debut for the Portsmouth Grammar School boys’ first XI in 2017, a year after captaining Hampshire Under-15s to victory in the Royal London County Cup.

 Domestic career

 Dean made her county debut in 2016, for Hampshire against Staffordshire.
 She hit her maiden county half-century later that season, scoring 54 against Essex.
 In 2017, she helped her side to promotion to Division 1 in the County Championship, scoring 206 runs at an average of 29.42, as well as taking 13 wickets, the most for the side.
 In 2018, Hampshire won Division 1 of the County Championship, with Dean contributing 163 runs, including her List A high score of 73 against Kent.
 She also took 4/4 against Gloucestershire that season, which at the time was her Twenty20 best bowling figures.
 In 2019, Dean scored 142 runs at an average of 20.28 and took 11 wickets at an average of 15.54 in the County Championship.
 She scored 95 runs and took 7 wickets at an average of 11.57 in the 2021 Women's Twenty20 Cup.

 Dean also played for Southern Vipers in the Women's Cricket Super League between 2017 and 2019.
 She played 7 matches across the three seasons, scoring 7 runs overall and taking 1 wicket, in 2017 against Lancashire Thunder.